Quantized representations of knot groups: Introduction

-We start by briefly recalling the construction of the space of representations of the knot group $\Gamma_K$ into $\mathrm{SL}(2)$ that we aim to generalize/quantize in this work.
-The space of representations is described by an ideal in a tensor power of the coordinate algebra $\mathbb{C}[\mathrm{SL}(2)]$.
-The coordinate algebra is generated by the four matrix entries and any presentation of $\Gamma_K$ allows us to express the relations as polynomial equations in these matrix entries.
+We start by briefly recalling the construction of the space of representations of the knot group $\Gamma_K$ into a group $G$ that we aim to generalize/quantize in this work.
+The space of representations is described by an ideal in a tensor power of the coordinate algebra $\mathbb{C}[G]$.
+The coordinate algebra is generated by the matrix entries and any presentation of $\Gamma_K$ allows us to express the relations as polynomial equations in these matrix entries.

 This construction works for any finitely presented group and any affine algebraic group and is independent of the chosen presentation, see \cite[Proposition 8.2]{BH}.
-However, it is not clear how to generalize this ideal to an ideal in a non-commutative deformation (i.e. quantizing) because one would need some way to order the variables that no longer commute.
-In the case of knots we are able to generalize the ideal $I_b$ describing the representation space of the knot $K$ by presenting it as the closure of a braid $b$ and using the Wirtinger presentation where all relations are given by conjugation.
+However, it is not clear how to generalize this ideal in a non-commutative deformation (i.e. quantizing) because one would need some way to order the variables that no longer commute.

-To prepare our generalization to the non-commutative world we construct the ideal $I_b$ using the commutative Hopf algebra structure of the coordinate ring ${\mathbb C}[\mathrm{SL}(2)]$:
+For a knot $K$, presented as the closure of a braid $b$, the Wirtinger presentation tells us all relations are given by conjugation.
+Viewing the relations as equations on the matrix elements of our representation defines an ideal $I_b$ as follows.
+To prepare our generalization to the non-commutative world we construct the submodule $I_b$ using the commutative Hopf algebra structure of the coordinate ring ${\mathbb C}[G]$: